New Bedford OUI Lawyer

 In order to get your license back after refusing a breath test on your first offense OUI, you must do the following:

 The license suspension appeals can be confusing and have very strict time constraints you must follow in order to potentially get your license restored.
-It is important you understand Massachsuetts law and consider contacting us today as we can explain and help you through this process.
+It is important you understand Massachusetts law and consider contacting us today as we can explain and help you through this process.
+Attorney DelSignore representation will always include helping you get your license back regardless of the outcome of the case in Court.

 Client involved in accident & had blood drawn at the hospital charged with OUI – client found not guilty after trial in New Bedford